Wizard tunnel (COTI subdomain)

 * **No third-party domain to buy** — DNS for that hostname is operated by COTI.

-* **No TLS certificate on your server** — HTTPS terminates at COTI’s edge; **FRP (frps)** and DNS route traffic to **frpc** on your machine, which forwards to the full node’s JSON-RPC inside Docker.
+* **No TLS certificate on your server** — HTTPS terminates at COTI’s edge; **FRP (frps)** and DNS route traffic to **frpc** on your machine, which forwards through an **internal Nginx gateway** (Docker-only, no certificates) to the full node’s JSON-RPC, WebSocket, metrics, and operator dashboard.

 ## What you skip on the host